mynameisvinn/Seaduke/fetch.md

                         return networkTasks
 ```
 ## request information from remote server
-at this point, botKlass requests and receives instructions with `NetworkHandlerKlass.__send_request` method:
+this is a critical part since it is where botKlass requests and receives instructions with `NetworkHandlerKlass.__send_request` method:
 ```python
 response_data=self.__send_request(id=botKlass.bot_id)